Netflix has ruled the streaming service industry despite new companies, like Disney+, joining the on-demand streaming game.

 And wow, they make for some great TV shows and movies.

 So great that lots of Netflix’s original titles become popular and known.
-Right now, Netflix’s most popular original is Tiger King, and we guarantee you’ve heard of it.
+Right now, one of Netflix’s most popular original is The Social Dilemma, and we guarantee you’ve heard of it.

 - Ozark (with Jason Bateman)

 - Mind Hunter